mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ```

 If you use the [mash-playbook](https://github.com/mother-of-all-self-hosting/mash-playbook) or MDAD Ansible playbook, the shortcut commands with the [`just` program](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/just.md) are also available: `just install-all` or `just setup-all`

+## Usage

+To make use of your ntfy installation, on Android for example, you need two things:

+* the `ntfy` app
+* a UnifiedPush-compatible Matrix app

+You need to install the `ntfy` app on each device on which you want to receive push notifications through your ntfy server.
+The `ntfy` app will provide UnifiedPush notifications to any number of UnifiedPush-compatible messaging apps installed on the same device.

+### Setting up the `ntfy` Android app

+1. Install the [ntfy Android app](https://ntfy.sh/docs/subscribe/phone/) from F-droid or Google Play.
+2. In its Settings -> `General: Default server`, enter your ntfy server URL, such as `https://ntfy.example.com`.
+3. In its Settings -> `Advanced: Connection protocol`, choose `WebSockets`.

+That is all you need to do in the ntfy app.
+It has many other features, but for our purposes you can ignore them.
+In particular you do not need to follow any instructions about subscribing to a notification topic as UnifiedPush will do that automatically.

+### Web App

+ntfy also has a web app to subscribe to and push to topics from the browser.
+This may be helpful to further troubleshoot UnifiedPush problems or to use ntfy for other purposes.
+The web app only runs in the browser locally (after downloading the JavaScript).

+The web app is disabled in this playbook by default as the expectation is that most users won't use it.
+You can either use the [official hosted one](https://ntfy.sh/app) (it supports using other public reachable ntfy instances) or host it yourself by setting `ntfy_web_root: "app"` and re-running Ansible.